lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >Ribozyme activity is greatly enhanced by charge-mediated phase separation with poly-L-lysine.
 This shifts the reaction equilibrium from cleavage in solution to ligation in peptide-RNA co-aggregates and coacervates.
 This compartmentalization enables robust isothermal RNA assembly over a broad range of conditions.

-\[G9\] Wu, L. F. *et al.* (2021). '[**Interstrand Aminoacyl Transfer in a tRNA Acceptor Stem-Overhang Mimic**](https://pmc.ncbi.nlm.nih.gov/articles/PMC8397310/)'. *J Am Chem Soc*.
-143(30), pp.11836-11842. doi:10.1021/jacs.1c05746

->Prebiotically plausible syntheses of aminoacyl phosphate anhydrides are already known.
-Two strands of complementary oligo-RNAs were prepared, one of which is 5'-terminated with an aminoacyl phosphate.
-These short RNAs anneal together form a duplex, wherein the 3' and 5' ends are in close proximity.
-Transfer of the aminoacyl group occurs between the ends of the RNA with high enantioselectivity and chemoselectivity based on the amino acid, forming self-aminoacylated RNA.
-This provides an origin of extant aminoacyl-tRNA by duplication, which is necessary for genetically encoded protein synthesis.
-This mechanism is also compatible with the hypothesis that tRNA arose by duplication of RNA, as it has an antisymmetric cloverleaf structure.

-\[G10\] Papastavrou, N., Horning, D. P. & Joyce, G. F. (2024). '[**RNA-catalyzed evolution of catalytic RNA**](https://www.pnas.org/doi/10.1073/pnas.2321592121)'. *Proc.
+\[G9\] Papastavrou, N., Horning, D. P. & Joyce, G. F. (2024). '[**RNA-catalyzed evolution of catalytic RNA**](https://www.pnas.org/doi/10.1073/pnas.2321592121)'. *Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.* 121(11) e2321592121, doi:10.1073/pnas.2321592121.

 >An RNA enzyme with RNA polymerase activity was used to replicate and evolve an RNA enzyme with RNA-cleavage activity.
 The fidelity of the polymerase is sufficient to maintain heritable information over the course of evolution, with a succession of variants of the RNA-cleaving RNA enzyme arising that have progressively increasing fitness.

-\[G11\] Timm, J. *et al.* (2023). '[**Design of a minimal di-nickel hydrogenase peptide**](https://www.science.org/doi/10.1126/sciadv.abq1990)'. *Science Advances*, 9(10), doi:10.1126/sciadv.abq1990.
+\[G10\] Timm, J. *et al.* (2023). '[**Design of a minimal di-nickel hydrogenase peptide**](https://www.science.org/doi/10.1126/sciadv.abq1990)'. *Science Advances*, 9(10), doi:10.1126/sciadv.abq1990.

 >A 13-amino acid oligopeptide was designed to exhibit hydrogenase activity.
 The protein is a redox metalloenzyme with a di-nickel cluster active site that converts solvated protons into hydrogen (2 H$^+$ + 2 e$^- \rightarrow $ H$_2$).
 This structure is much simpler than extant hydrogenases.
 The peptide was stable at pH 5.5 - 10 and at temperatures 20 $ ^{\circ}$C - 80 $ ^{\circ}$C. Simple Archean eon life is expected to be dependent on hydrogen gas for metabolism at these conditions.

-\[G12\] Mizuuchi, R. and Ichihashi, N. (2023). '[**Minimal RNA self-reproduction discovered from a random pool of oligomers**](https://pubs.rsc.org/en/content/articlelanding/2023/sc/d3sc01940c)'. *Chemical Science*, 14, pp.7656-7664. doi:10.1039/D3SC01940C.
+\[G11\] Mizuuchi, R. and Ichihashi, N. (2023). '[**Minimal RNA self-reproduction discovered from a random pool of oligomers**](https://pubs.rsc.org/en/content/articlelanding/2023/sc/d3sc01940c)'. *Chemical Science*, 14, pp.7656-7664. doi:10.1039/D3SC01940C.

 >Out of a random pool of 20-mer oligonucleotides (total of 10^12 possible sequences), in the presence of phosphate (which formed a bond at the 2' and 3' positions) and 100 mM MgCl$_2$, a sequence was found that permitted self-replication by template-directed ligation.
 The found RNA has a stem-loop secondary structure and contains a mixture of 2'-5' and 3'-5' linkages.

-\[G13\] Rufo, C. M. *et al*.
+\[G12\] Rufo, C. M. *et al*.
 (2014). '[**Short peptides self-assemble to produce catalytic amyloids**](https://www.nature.com/articles/nchem.1894)'. *Nature Chemistry*, 6, pp.303-309. doi:10.1038/nchem.1894.

 >Several 7-mer oligopeptides were found to form a β-strands, in particular those with alternating hydrophilic-hydrophobic primary structure (e.g. LKLKLKL, L: leucine, K: lysine, with many others).
 When positions 2 and 4 were replaced with histidine (H), the β-strand structure was retained, and some of these peptides self-assembled into an amyloid fibril structure with β-pleated sheets, and exhibited catalytic activity for the hydrolysis of p-nitrophenyl acetate (pNPA) in the presence of Zn(II) ions.
 These peptides work by binding Zn(II) ions with the histidine residue side chains, a motif found in many extant hydrolase enzymes.
 The sequence IHIHIQI was especially effective, with $ \frac{k_{cat}}{K_m} = 360 \ M^{-1} \ s^{-1} $ (quite high) at pH 10.3.

-\[G14\] Mariani, A. and Sutherland, J. D. (2017). '[**Non-Enzymatic RNA Backbone Proofreading through Energy-Dissipative Recycling**](https://onlinelibrary.wiley.com/doi/epdf/10.1002/anie.201703169), *Angew.
+\[G13\] Mariani, A. and Sutherland, J. D. (2017). '[**Non-Enzymatic RNA Backbone Proofreading through Energy-Dissipative Recycling**](https://onlinelibrary.wiley.com/doi/epdf/10.1002/anie.201703169), *Angew.
 Chem.
 Int.
 Ed.*, 56, pp.6563–6566. doi:10.1002/anie.201703169.

 >Starting with a 13-mer oligo-RNA duplex with a 2'-5' linkage in the middle of one strand (and the rest 3'-5' linked), mildly alkaline conditions (pH 9.25, 21 C) led to the isomerisation of the 2'-5' linkage into a 6-mer oligo-RNA 2'-3' cylic phosphate.
 Hydrolysis with $ [Mg^{2+}] \leq $ 40 mM opened the cyclic phosphate to give the 6-mer and 7-mer oligo-RNAs, with the 6-mer having either a terminal nucleoside 2- or 3-phosphate.
 From there, acetylation with N-acetylimidazole and phosphorlyation with N-cyanoimidazole led to regioselective ligation to form 3'-5' RNA from the 6/7-mers.
 Only 1\% degradation of the all-3'-5'-linked RNA was observed after 24 days.
 With multiple rounds of this energy-dissipative 'recycling' of RNA, all-3'-5'-linked RNA can emerge from a backbone-heterogeneous (2'-5' and 3'-5') mixture.

+\[G14\] Xu, D. and Wang, D. (2021). '[**Protein-free ribosomal RNA scaffolds can assemble poly-lysine oligos from charged tRNA fragments**](https://www.sciencedirect.com/science/article/pii/S0006291X21000723)', *Biochemical and Biophysical Research Communications*, 544, pp.81-85. doi:10.1016/j.bbrc.2021.01.036.

+>Two RNA sequences, named ptc1a and ptc1b, both around 110 nt long, whose sequences are derived from sections of extant rRNA, are synthesised.
+When added to tRNA charged with lysine, the RNA dimer acted as a peptide ligase ribozyme, synthesising a oligopeptide 9-mer of polylysine.

+\[G15\] Su, M. *et al.* (2023). '[**Triplet-Encoded Prebiotic RNA Aminoacylation**](https://pmc.ncbi.nlm.nih.gov/articles/PMC10375532/)', *J. Am.
+Chem.
+Soc.*, 145(29), pp.15971-15980. doi:10.1021/jacs.3c03931.

+>Prebiotically plausible syntheses of aminoacyl phosphate anhydrides are already known.
+Two strands of complementary oligo-RNAs were prepared, one of which is 5'-terminated with an aminoacyl phosphate.
+These short RNAs anneal together form a duplex, wherein the 3' and 5' ends are in close proximity.
+Transfer of the aminoacyl group occurs between the ends of the RNA with high enantioselectivity and chemoselectivity based on the amino acid, forming self-aminoacylated RNA.
+For aminoacyl-transfer from a mixed anhydride donor strand, the chemoselectivity and stereoselectivity of aminoacylation depend on the terminal three base pairs of the stem.
+This provides an origin of extant aminoacyl-tRNA by duplication and the 'secondary genetic code', which is necessary for genetically encoded protein synthesis.
+This mechanism is also compatible with the hypothesis that tRNA arose by duplication of RNA, as it has an antisymmetric cloverleaf structure.

 ---